koii-network/docs/develop/settlement-layer/running-a-k2-node/running-a-k2-node.md

   text="This section describes how to run a Koii Node."
 />

 A K2 node is any computer running the software needed to submit proofs, request rewards for computing work, collect Proofs of Real Traffic, and submit batches of them into decentralized storage.
-These nodes work together to verify the output of untrusted, user-submitted programs.&#x20;
+These nodes work together to verify the output of untrusted, user-submitted programs.

-Before proceeding to the next steps, make sure you have first [installed the Koii command-line tools](/develop/koii-software-toolkit-sdk/using-the-cli).